sosa3399/Powershell_C2/README.md

 # Powershell_C2
-A basic Powershell C2 that i made some time ago and how to build it
+A basic Powershell C2 that I made some time ago and how to build it

 ## Installation
 Clone the repository and read the Installation.txt